Ahmedabad Family Court – Mutual Consent Divorce, Navrangpura

 Questions Ahmedabad Couples Ask

 The process is broadly the same but the applicable law changes.
 Couples married under the Special Marriage Act, 1954 file under Section 28 of that Act, which requires one year of separation — the same minimum as the Hindu Marriage Act.
 The petition format, applicable provision, and decree language differ from an HMA filing.
 Ahmedabad has a significant inter-community and inter-religion population and the court is familiar with SMA filings.
-Identifying the correct statute before drafting is the first step — filing under the wrong provision means the petition is returned.
+Identifying the correct statute before drafting is the first step — filing under the wrong provision means the petition is returned at the registry.

 Yes, following Amardeep Singh v.
 Harveen Kaur (2017).
-The waiver application is filed at the First Motion stage and requires: separation of 18 months or more, a fully executed and specific settlement agreement, and the counsellor's confirmation that reconciliation was not feasible.
+The waiver application is filed at the First Motion stage and requires: separation of eighteen months or more, a fully executed and specific settlement agreement, and the counsellor's confirmation that reconciliation was not feasible.
 The waiver is at the court's discretion.
 If declined at the Family Court, a revision petition can be filed before the Gujarat High Court — which sits in Ahmedabad at Sola, making this route accessible without travel to another city.

 We File at Ahmedabad Family Court